Bay Area Capital Commercial -

 Commercial loans with minor rehab component

-I believe it is common knowledge to most real estate investors that there are many very good opportunities for investment in our current market.
-Of course, many of the properties have deferred maintenance issues, repair issues, and units in non-rentable condition.
+I believe it is common knowledge to most experienced real estate investors that there are many very good opportunities for investment in our current market.
+Of course, many of these properties have deferred maintenance issues, repair issues, and units off-line or in non-rentable condition.

 Most commercial loans are based upon the "current" (pre-repair) DSCR and NOI.
 This means, of course, as an investor that you need to go into the purchase with a big down payment (based on the value of the property before repairs), and then have enough extra cash to cover the repairs with no help from the bank - using your own cash reserves.

 When you are done with the repairs and have completed your lease up, you will enjoy the benefits of better cash flow, from the stronger operating income, but generally your loan does not change in any way.
 This means that your cash invested as a percentage of the property's new and higher value (because of its improved income and occupancy) can be way out of proportion to current lending standards.